AGP - State of the World's Plant Genetic Resources

 The First Report of the State of the World’s Plant Genetic

-Resources for Food and Agriculture was published in 1996.
-It was prepared
+Resources for Food and Agriculture was prepared

 through a participatory, country-driven process.
 It assessed the state of plant